SpiderSuite/SpiderSuite.github.io/index.md

     </p>
     <center><img src="/img/preview.gif"></center>
     <p>
-    Spider Suite is a cross platform and on-premise tool currently supporting `Windows` and `Linux` operating systems.
-Writen in c++ using the Qt framework, Spider Suite is fast and highly intuitive with a simple-design user interface.
-    With ease of installation and usage, you simply download and execute (use).
+    Spider Suite is a cross platform and on-premise tool currently supporting <b>Windows</b> and <b>Linux</b> operating systems.
+Writen in c++ using the Qt framework, Spider Suite is fast and highly intuitive with a simple-design user interface.With ease of installation and usage, you simply download and execute (use).
     </p>
     </div>
 </div>